chinamike65/hugo-tuolesi/content/book5/book5en.md

 Statue of Shariputra

-Chapter 3 Human beings without self and the way of bodhisattva resources "Form is not different from emptiness and emptiness is not different from form and form is emptiness and emptiness, which is form, feeling, thought, action and consciousness, and so on."
+##### Chapter 3 - Human beings without self and the Bodhisattva Path of Accumulation

+"Form is not different from emptiness and emptiness is not different from form and form is emptiness and emptiness, which is form, feeling, thought, action and consciousness, and so on."

 We have said that the explicit meaning of the Heart Sutra is emptiness, and different schools of Buddhism have different understandings of emptiness.